-Here’s what some of my customers have said about Capt.
-Charles’ Charters:
+Here’s what some customers have to say about Capt.
+Charles’ Charter:

 Charles grew up on the bay and knows it like the back of his hand.
 He has been a shrimper, an oysterman, a crabber, and once upon a time supplied us with the best softshelled crabs we ever tasted.
 Charles works extremely hard to catch fish.
 He will not stay in one place long if the fish are not biting.